LastPass Review: Quick Expert Summary

-It’s worth noting that LastPass has announced some pretty big changes to its free plan.
-While LastPass Free currently provides syncing across an unlimited number devices, free users will soon have to choose whether they want to use LastPass’s free plan on mobile (Android phones and tablets, iPhones and iPads, and smartwatches) or computer devices (Windows, Mac, and Linux computers, Windows tablets, and the LastPass browser extension).
+You can choose whether you want to use LastPass’s free plan on your mobile devices (Android phones and tablets, iPhones and iPads, and smartwatches) or your computers (Windows, Mac, and Linux computers, Windows tablets, and the LastPass browser extension).

-But LastPass Free is still one of the most feature-rich free password managers available.
-It doesn’t have some features that I consider necessary, like emergency access, one-to-many sharing, and secure file storage, but it’s one of my favorite free password managers on the market.
+LastPass Free is one of the most feature-rich free password managers available.
+It doesn’t have some features that I consider necessary, like emergency access, one-to-many sharing, and secure file storage, but it’s still one of my favorite free password managers on the market.

 Does LastPass have account recovery options?

 Yes.
-In fact, LastPass has the most account recovery options out of any other password manager.
+In fact, LastPass has more account recovery options than any other password manager.

 You can recover your LastPass account with: